phac-nml/irida/doc/_includes/tutorials/common/samples/copy-samples.md

 ### Moving Samples

-If you want to move samples, which means they will be in the destination project, but removed from the current project, then select the checkbox "Select a project to share samples with"
+If you want to move samples, which means they will be in the destination project, but removed from the current project, then select the checkbox "Remove samples from current project (move samples)"

 ![Share samples move checkbox.]({{ site.baseurl }}/images/tutorials/common/samples/share-move-checkbox.png)